Results Towers to visit London

 Historical fortress of William the Conqueror, royal palace, prison...
 London's history revolves around the Tower of London.

 The ravens of the Tower of London.
 Although visitors are asked to leave at the end of the day, the Tower of London has been home to certain guests for centuries: crows.
 The story goes that King Charles II wanted to get rid of these birds because the astronomer John Flamsteed complained about their troublesome presence.
 However, he was told that the day the crows left, the tower and the British monarchy would collapse.
 Since then, they have become a symbol of the monarchy and its good health.
 They are therefore well cared for.
 To avert disaster, Charles II decided to keep six ravens inside the tower at all times.
 To make sure they didn't escape, he had their wings trimmed.
-Today, there are still seven ravens in the Tower of London, each with its own name, watched over and fed by a ravenmaster.
+Today, there are still seven ravens in the Tower of London, each with its own name, which a ravenmaster is responsible for watching over and feeding.
 Their cages can be seen in front of the White Tower.
 Despite this surveillance, in 1981 Grog escaped and was last seen outside an East End pub.
 Other crows, however, had to be dismissed for misconduct.
 In 1986, the raven George was dismissed because of his repeated attacks on TV aerials.
 He was placed in a zoo, and the following announcement was made: "This Saturday, September 13, 1986, Raven George, engaged in 1975, has been placed at Welsh Mountain Zoo.
 Unsatisfactory conduct.
 His services are no longer required."
 In 1996, two more ravens were dismissed for their aggressiveness towards visitors.
 Ravens can live to a ripe old age.
 The oldest to live at the Tower of London is Jim Crow, who died at the age of 44.
 They are one of the Tower of London's most famous attractions and are always meticulously cared for, their good health being the guarantee that the British monarchy will live and endure.
-Their size is impressive, and they can even be a little frightening.
-They are now free to fly around the Tower of London, but still have a few feathers clipped from their wings as a sign of appreciation.
+Their size is impressive, and they can even be a little scary.
+They are now free to fly around the Tower of London, but still have a few of their wing feathers clipped as a sign of appreciation.
 The guardians of the monarchy are not to be lost!
 They are pampered and fed twice a day by Master Raven.
 They eat a special diet of mice, chicks, rats and assorted raw meats.
 They eat over 170g of raw meat a day!
 As a special treat, they receive blood-soaked cookies.

 Every day at the Tower of London, the ceremony of the Keys takes place.
 The ritual has remained unchanged for 700 years.
-At 9:50 p.m. sharp, Chief Yeoman Warder, in full regalia, a candlestick in one hand and the Tower keys in the other, makes his way to the Traitors Gate, where an escort of guards awaits him.
+At 9:50 p.m. sharp, Chief Yeoman Warder, in full regalia, a candlestick in one hand and the Tower keys in the other, makes his way to the Traitors Gate, where an escort of guards awaits.
 One of them holds the candlestick while the Chief closes the gate.
 They proceed in this way to the gates of each tower.
 Finally, they head for the Bloody Tower, where the guard shouts:

 "Who goes there?